Can You Train Like a Gymnast?

 And this lifestyle’s not just for fun.
 It can vary, but many elite gymnasts train for a MINIMUM of 30 hours A WEEK.
 MINIMUM.
 Even more so if you reach that Olympic level.

 Think gymnasts only train around things like tumbling, jumping, or aerobatics?
 Nope.
 Even some of the most basic moves are going to require full body workouts.
 It’s focused.
 It’s intense (but safe).
 And it basically makes them the Energizer Bunny when it comes to doing the most in long practices and competitive meets.

 STEP ONE: Stamina and Strength

 After so much stretching, most gymnasts begin with something that gets their hearts pumping and builds stamina.
 Like jogging, sprinting, or bike riding.

 STEP TWO: Core Conditioning

 Being able to pull and push yourself in different directions, like gymnasts do, requires mind-blowing core strength.
-That’s where workouts come in like crunches, planks, handstands, and planches—when they hold their bodies above the floor, parallel to ground with their arms straight.
+For that, there are workouts like crunches, planks, handstands, and planches—when they hold their bodies above the floor, parallel to the ground with their arms straight.

 STEP THREE: Body-Weight Training